Hypomania: Causes, Symptoms and Treatments

 Frequently Asked Questions

-Risk factors include a family history of mood disorders and high-stress environments.
+Risk factors include a family history of mood disorders, high-stress environments, sleep deprivation, and substance abuse.